How do endocrine disruptors impact your life and that of your baby?

 Some have a proven harmful effect, while others are still being studied.

-During pregnancy, endocrine disruptors are particularly harmful because most cross the placenta, which is a kind of interface between the mother and her baby allowing fetal growth.
-This is where all the nutrients pass.
+During pregnancy, endocrine disruptors are particularly harmful because most cross the placenta, which is a kind of interface between mother and baby allowing fetal growth.
+This is where all the nutrients go through.
 We can therefore say that it is a real sponge for the baby, who is all the more sensitive to these chemical substances.
 After crossing the placenta, they alter the vascular system.
-This can significantly disrupt the development of the baby and cause many problems such as abnormalities of the external genitalia for little boys, neurodevelopmental disorders ( attention disorders, hyperactivity, autism) , growth delays, disorders of the reproduction ( infertility, ovarian failure, recurrent miscarriages, cycle disorders, precocious puberty, endometriosis), but also chronic diseases (diabetes, obesity, cardiovascular diseases and cancers.)
+This can considerably disrupt the baby's development and cause many problems such as abnormalities of the external genitalia for little boys, neurodevelopmental disorders ( attention disorders, hyperactivity, autism) , growth delays, speech disorders. reproduction ( infertility, ovarian failure, repeated miscarriages, cycle disorders, early puberty, endometriosis), but also chronic diseases (diabetes, obesity, cardiovascular diseases and cancers.)

-It should however be noted that these diseases are not only linked to the presence of endocrine disruptors , and their implications still sometimes remain to be demonstrated, but they contribute to it.
+It should be noted, however, that these diseases are not only linked to the presence of endocrine disruptors , and their implications sometimes still remain to be demonstrated, but they contribute to it.

-As mentioned above, young children (under the age of 3) are therefore more likely to be impacted by the presence of endocrine disruptors, as they are particularly vulnerable due to their fragility.
-Major fundamental biological and physiological processes are programmed during this period for all of life.
+As mentioned above, young children (aged under 3 years) are therefore more likely to be impacted by the presence of endocrine disruptors, because they are particularly vulnerable due to their fragility.
+The main fundamental biological and physiological processes are programmed during this period for the whole life.

-In October 2018, the French Association for Standardization (AFNOR) created a logo bearing the words “ intended for feeding the very young ”.
-This means that foods bearing this logo have been prepared specifically for children aged 0-3 years.
+In October 2018, the French Standardization Association (AFNOR) created a logo bearing the words “ intended for the feeding of very young children ”.
+This means that foods bearing this logo have been prepared specifically for children aged 0 to 3 years.

-This logo helps to guide parents' choices in the diet of their newborns and children from 0 to 3 years old.
-It is a guarantee of reliability and safety for the food you feed your child.
+This logo helps guide the choice of parents in the nutrition of their newborns and children aged 0 to 3 years.
+It guarantees reliability and safety for the foods you feed your child.

-To have a solid foundation, a baby must grow up in a healthy environment, free of pollution, with a diet adapted to his age and sufficient sleep time.
+To have a solid foundation, a baby must grow up in a healthy environment, free from pollution, with a diet adapted to his age and sufficient sleep time.

 How to do ?